Analyzing Robustness of Angluin's L$^*$ Algorithm in Presence of Noise: Experimental Evaluation

 \section{Experimental Evaluation}

 In order to empirically evaluate our ideas, we have implemented a prototype and benchmarks in Python, using the NumPy library.
-They are available on GitHub\footnote{\url{https://github.com/LeaRNNify/Noisy_Learning}} and also on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.8031255}}.
+They are available on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.8031255}}.
 All evaluations were performed on a computer equipped by Intel i5-8250U CPU with 4 cores, 16GB of memory and Ubuntu Linux~18.03.